Reading Between the Lines: Modeling User Behavior and Costs in AI-Assisted Programming: Background and Related Work

 While these self-reported measures of utility and preference are promising, we would expect gains to be reflected in objective metrics of productivity.
-Indeed, one ideal method would be to conduct randomized control trials where one set of participants writes code with a recommendation engine, while another set codes without it.
+Indeed, one ideal method would be to conduct randomized control trials where one set of participants writes code with a recommendation engine while another set codes without it.
 GitHub performed such an experiment where 95 participants were split into two groups and asked to write a web server.
-The study concluded by finding that task completion was reduced by 55\% in the Copilot condition \citep{kalliamvakou_2022}.
-Likewise, a study by Google showed that an internal \coderec model had a 6\% reduction in 'coding iteration time' \citep{google_ai_blog_2022}.
+The study concluded by finding that task completion was reduced by 55.8\% in the Copilot condition \cite{peng2023impact}.
+Likewise, a study by Google showed that an internal \coderec model had a 6\% reduction in 'coding iteration time' \cite{google_ai_blog_2022}.
 On the other hand, \citet{vaithilingam2022expectation} showed in a study of 24 participants showed no significant improvement in task completion time -- yet participants stated a clear preference for Copilot.
+An interesting comparison to Copilot is Human-Human pair programming, which \citet{wu2023ai} details.

+\revision{ A significant amount of work has tried to understand the behavior of programmers}{\cite{brooks1980studying,brooks1977towards,sheil1981psychological,lieberman1995bridging}}\revision{ using structured user studies under the name of "psychology of programming."
+This line of work tries to understand the effect of programming tools on the time to solve a task or ease of writing code and how programmers read and write code.
+Researchers often use telemetry with detailed logging on keystrokes} {\cite{velart2006user,ju2018teamscope}} \revision{to understand behavior.
+Moreover, eye-tracking is also used to understand how programmers read code}{\cite{peitek2020drives,obaidellah2018survey}}.\revision{ Our research uses raw telemetry alongside user-labeled states to understand behavior; future research could also utilize eye-tracking and raw video to get deeper insights into behavior. }